ewjay/fapiwiki/FAPI_Meeting_Notes_2022-06-15_Atlantic.rst

 ======================
 Identiverse (Mike)
 ------------------------------
-* F2F FAPI meeting Wednesday 6/22 normal meeting time
+* F2F FAPI meeting Wednesday 6/22 normal meeting time (8AM local time)
 * Remote attending available.
+* Nat, Joseph, Mike, Riffat, Dave, Brian

 Internal Liaison (Dave)
 ================================
 Security Analysis
 ---------------------------
-* Australian university awarded contract so that the second part of the security analysis can go ahead.
+* Neet to get an update offline from Gail.

 Certification (Joseph/Mike)
 ----------------------------
-* Brazil – certificate issues.
+* n/a

 External Organizations (Nat)
 ===================================
 Australia (Mike L.)
 ------------------------------------
+* N/A

 Brazil (Mike L.)
 ---------------------------
+* Outreach workshop to support Open Insurance certifications.
+66 to be certified by Sept 1.
+* Open Banking Brazil finalizing CIBA spec.
+Early-Mid July to finalize it.
+Certification to work on it then.
+* Coordinating with Chicago Advisory Partners to re-certify 200 by Dec.
+15, starting in Sept.

 Berlin Group (Daniel)